mgl-uhou/mgl-uhou/README.md

 ###

-<p align="left">I'm Miguel Laurentino, a student on the technical course in System Development by Federal Institute of Alagoas.</p>
+<p align="left">I'm Miguel Laurentino, a student on the technical course in System Development by the Instituto Federal de Alagoas.</p>

 ###